klaviyo/klaviyo-swift-sdk/README.md

 The notification service app extension is responsible for downloading the media resource and attaching it to the push notification.

 Once step 1 is complete, you should see a file called `NotificationService.swift` under the notification service extension target.
-From here on depending on which dependency manager you use the steps would look slightly different -
+From here on depending on which dependency manager you use the steps would look slightly different:

 #### Swift Package Manager(SPM)